citrusframework/citrus-admin/README.md

 Development
 ---------

-First fo all start the server web applicaiton and keep it running:
+First fo all start the server web application and keep it running:

 ```mvn -pl citrus-admin-web spring-boot:run```